mckennapsean/dissertation/content/06-security.md

 presented in [@fig:dashboard].
 This final dashboard is linked to deployments in two discourse channels.

+![
+  Overview of our design process.
+  Four distinct channels played a role in BubbleNet's design.
+The first (top-most) channel was previous work, and the second and fourth channels involved users in two distinct settings, both research and operational.
+The third channel involved a network analyst from our university.
+Each channel incorporated different sets of users and data, but the final design and deployment occurred due to the interaction of artifacts and user feedback across all channels.
+We highlight the various design activities conducted below the main timeline.
+](figures/bubble-net/process-daf.pdf){#fig:process width="100%"}

 <!-- ThesisOffice: DO NOT refer to 6.7 before previous figures, just reorder the figure accordingly -->

 ![
-  This shows the first dashboard prototype, after using the personas design method, to implement our first design for analysts and managers.
+  The first dashboard prototype.
+  We created this initial prototype after using the personas design method, targeting our first design for analysts and managers.
+The primary encoding of this prototype is a treemap of countries around the world, sized and colored by the number of alerts or network records.
+The individual hexagons show a hierarchy of the treemap with individual cities of a country.
+The dashboard also incorporated report datasets, overlaying critical information onto the treemap.
 ](figures/methods/dashboard1.pdf){#fig:dashboard1 width="100%"}

 ![
+  The second dashboard prototype.
-  Here, we show the second dashboard prototype, implemented after conducting the data sketches method to redesign the dashboard and simplify the encoding of geopositioned data, using a map and fewer hierarchical details in the resulting dashboard.
-The heatmap seen in the previous prototype was rearranged to align with a temporal bar chart and to give it more screenspace.
+  We implemented this design after conducting the data sketches method to redesign the dashboard and simplify the encoding of geopositioned data, removing the hierarchy of a treemap and instead using a map.
+The heatmap seen in the previous prototype was rearranged to align with a temporal bar chart and to give it more screenspace and link the two views.
 ](figures/methods/dashboard2.pdf){#fig:dashboard2 width="100%"}